 The history of Château Mauvinon began in 1962 when Claude Tribaudeau acquired the vineyard and...

-The Grandeau family has been running the vineyard since 1919.
-Since then, the farm has not left the family.
+The Grandeau family has been running the vineyard since 1923.
+Since then, the exploitation has not left the family.
 The vineyard located on the heights of Tresses, is one of the first vineyards on the right bank and is located just outside Bordeaux.
 At the time, they represented 10.5 hectares.
-Today, the two Grandeau brothers, Régis and Hervé, have expanded it to 120 hectares.
+Today, the two Grandeau brothers, Régis and Hervé, have made it possible to enlarge it and reach 60 hectares.